 The best thing about this recipe is that it works perfectly for nearly any other dried bean.
 The soak time and cook time might change a bit for larger beans like large dried limas, but the flavors work perfectly regardless.
 Black beans, lima beans, large lima beans, kidney beans, even black eyed peas.

-Now, most dried beans require them to be soaked before you cook them to rehydrate them and reduce the cook time.
-There are quick soak methods where you briefly boil them and then let them rest, but I’ve found that the overnight soak produces much better beans.
+Now, the packages of most dried beans say to soak them before you cook them to rehydrate them and reduce the cook time.
+There are quick soak methods where you briefly boil them and then let them rest and overnight soak methods.

 Can I use my crock pot?